nf-core/taxprofiler/docs/usage.md

 ## Troubleshooting and FAQs

-### I get a warning during centrifuge_kreport process when running taxprofiler on a minimal dataset.
+### I get a warning during centrifuge_kreport process with exit status 255.

 When a sample has no hits, `centrifuge` classifier exits with exit code `255`.
 The pipeline does not fail and this is provided as a `WARN`.